Classical Liberal Party (Sweden)

 The Classical Liberal Party (Klassiskt liberala partiet; KLP), also known as the Liberal Party (Liberala partiet), is a classical liberal and libertarian political party in Sweden founded in 2004.

-The leader of the party is Lisa Missing.
-The party has its headquarters located in Stockholm and regional representatives in Jönköping and Linköping.
+The leader of the party is Magnus Jönsson.
+The party has its headquarters in Stockholm and regional representatives in Jönköping and Linköping.

 Ideology

 The following quote is taken from the English information section of the party's official website:

 Electoral history

 Riksdag

 The Classical Liberal Party has participated in four general elections for the Swedish Riksdag.
 Their best result was in the 2018 general elections when the party got 1,504 votes, or 0.02%.

 European Parliament

-KLP has participated in two elections for the European Parliament. it first campaigned during the 2014 European Parliament election, although it was eligible to participate in previous election in 2009.
+KLP has participated in two elections for the European Parliament. it first campaigned during the 2014 European Parliament election, although it was also eligible to participate in previous election in 2009.